Sjoerd Resink Pyo

 Snowed in on a Himalayan mountain with time to reflect.

 Former Marine in the Royal Netherlands Marine Corps, Sjoerd, is on a mission to start a career in yacht delivery worldwide; and started a Professional Yachtmaster Offshore course.

-35 year-old, Dutch born Sjoerd, with 17 years of active military service, latterly as a Royal Marine Mountain Leader, tells his story: “I was on an expedition in the Himalayas in 2016 and got snowed in for a week up the Manaslu Mountain – the eighth highest mountain in the world at 8,163m above sea level.
-I had a time to reflect on what I wanted to do next.
+35 year-old, Dutch-born Sjoerd, with 17 years of active military service, latterly as a Royal Marine Mountain Leader, tells his story: “I was on an expedition in the Himalayas in 2016 and got snowed in for a week up the Manaslu Mountain – the eighth highest mountain in the world at 8,163m above sea level.
+I had time to reflect on what I wanted to do next.
 I was looking for something completely different outside being in the military.
 I wanted to broaden my horizons and become independent setting up as being self-employed.
 As I like blue waters, working in yachting, crossing great oceans is very appealing.

 How I made my career change happen